I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatecontext.md

 Must be <b>NonPagedPool</b> if <i>ContextType</i> is FLT_VOLUME_CONTEXT.

 Setting this parameter to an invalid value causes the system to execute an ASSERT on a checked build.

-### -param ReturnedContext [out]
+`ReturnedContext`

 A pointer to a caller-allocated variable that receives the address of the newly allocated context.
 The caller is responsible for calling <a href="..\fltkernel\nf-fltkernel-fltreleasecontext.md">FltReleaseContext</a> to release this context when it is no longer needed.

-## -returns
+## Return Value

 <b>FltAllocateContext</b> returns <b>STATUS_SUCCESS</b> or an appropriate <b>NTSTATUS</b> value, such as one of the following.
 <dl>
 <dt><b>STATUS_FLT_CONTEXT_ALLOCATION_NOT_FOUND</b></dt>